 3. Many patients have found that IV infusions seem to maintain symptom relief for longer periods between treatments.
 The result is that patients having intramuscular treatment may require more frequent treatments.

-4. The rate of onset and recovery is also different, leading to a intense onset (which can be uncomfortable for some patients) and slower recovery with intramuscular injection versus IV infusion.
-Again, with intramuscular injection, it is not possible to stop the administration, therefore you must mitigate any adverse side effects through reassurance and sometimes other medications to counteract the side effects and allow the medication to “run its course."
+4. The rate of onset and recovery is also different, leading to an intense onset (which can be uncomfortable for some patients) and slower recovery with intramuscular injection versus IV infusion.
+Again, with intramuscular injection, it is not possible to stop the administration, therefore you must mitigate any adverse side effects through reassurance and sometimes other medications to counteract the side effects and allow the medication to “run its course.”

 5. Both forms of administration require supervision by a licensed, prescribing provider and should only be given by a practitioner specifically trained in the use of ketamine.
 Monitoring of your vital signs throughout your treatment is also paramount to ensuring patient safety.

-Still have questions about ketamine therapy?
+Still, have questions about ketamine therapy?
 Feel free to call our office, we can help come up with a care plan that works for you!